minhtriet/frozenlake/README.md

             move_to_best_direction
 ```

-Now with a board like this and a reward of 2, the result would never be updated, since it is better to stay still than moving anywhere.
+With a board like this and a reward of 2, the result would never be updated.
+It is better to stay still than moving anywhere.

 |   |   | ✥ | (1)  |
 |---|---|---|------|